irods-contrib/metalnx-web/docs/INSTALL.md

 - Assume that iRODS is installed and that an ICAT server is operational (**Note:** If you need help with installing iRODS please check the documentation for the current release at [docs.irods.org](https://docs.irods.org/) .)
 - Assume that the Java runtime and API packages are installed
 - Show how to install Tomcat and configure a basic setup (Tomcat version 7 & 8 have been tested.)
-- Show how to install Metalnx and configure it work with the iRODS ICAT and use a local MySQL or PostgreSQL RDBMS for holding its information.
+- Show how to install Metalnx and configure it work with the iRODS ICAT and use a local MySQL or PostgreSQL RDBMS for holding its information
-- Show how to install the _Metalnx Remote Monitor Daemon (RMD)_ packages on the ICAT and resource servers.
-Metalnx uses these packages to monitor and report the active status of the iRODS grid.
-- Show how to install the _Metalnx micro services package_ which provides automated metadata extraction for .jpeg, .bam, .cram, .vcf, and some __Illumnia__ manifest files

 Metalnx has been tested on the following Linux distributions as indicated: